richgel999/ufo_data/bin/anon_pdf.md

 *   [https://www.amazon.com/Flying-Saucers-Kremlin-Russian-Meddling/dp/1945962186/](https://www.amazon.com/Flying-Saucers-Kremlin-Russian-Meddling/dp/1945962186/) (p191-192)

-Note: The MJ-12 conspiracy rose to prominence in the 1980s and 1990s when a series of alleged USG documents were sent to ufologists claiming to show evidence of coordination of the UAP issue at the highest levels of USG, USG contractors and private industry since the
+>**_Note_**: The MJ-12 conspiracy rose to prominence in the 1980s and 1990s when a series of alleged USG documents were sent to ufologists claiming to show evidence of coordination of the UAP issue at the highest levels of USG, USG contractors and private industry since the

-1940s.
+>1940s.
 The theory alleged that a “group” of key figures kept true UAP study, crash recovery, reverse engineering, analytics and communications processes secret and outside of Congressional oversight through the usage of illegal security controls, possibly through illegal use of unacknowledged Special Access Program (SAP) protocols.
+>

-The allegation of a group existing, possibly not by this name, is corroborated by VADM Thomas
+>The allegation of a group existing, possibly not by this name, is corroborated by VADM Thomas
-R. Wilson’s alleged testimony (see 16 October 2002) and an unnamed DOD official’s recent comments to Politico (see 16 May 2022).
+>R. Wilson’s alleged testimony (see 16 October 2002) and an unnamed DOD official’s recent comments to Politico (see 16 May 2022).

 **(PUBLIC DOMAIN)** - 1 August 1993 — The first public experiment for Project MARAUDER is conducted, a USAF Research Laboratory project to develop a plasma railgun.
 Two years earlier, journalist Danny Casolaro is found dead after investigating the use of Native American reservation land to test rail gun technology.
 Casolaro alleges Wackenhut Corp. and the Cabazon Indian Reservation used a joint venture to test the advanced weapon on sovereign land to circumvent U.S. law.